ID-WJY001/ID-WJY001.github.io/_portfolio/lyuyuan-ai.md

 ## Lyuyuan AI

-An LLM-powered conversational character engine with personalized AI companions, built with Python and modern web technologies.
+An LLM-powered conversational character engine with **multiple personalized AI companions**, built with Python and modern web technologies.
+Users can interact with various AI characters, each with unique personalities and conversation styles.

 ### Features
+- **Multi-character system**: Support for multiple AI personalities
 - Personalized AI character conversations
 - LLM integration for natural language understanding
 - Modern web interface